crf8472/libarcsdec/README.md

   etc.
-- Libarcsdec does not contribute to tasks like verifying/matching, computing of the AccurateRip identifier, parsing the AccurateRip response etc. The API for those things is already provided by [libarcstk][1]
+- Libarcsdec does not contribute to tasks like verifying/matching, computing of the AccurateRip identifier, parsing the AccurateRip response etc. The API for those things is already provided by [libarcstk][1].
-- Libarcsdec does not rip CDs
+- Libarcsdec does not rip CDs.
 - Libarcsdec offers no network facilities and is not supposed to do so.
 The actual HTTP request for fetching the reference values from AccurateRip is better performed by the HTTP networking client of your choice.